 We believe in God the Father, who is perfect in holiness, wisdom, power, and love.
-We believe that He concerns Himself mercifully in the affairs of each person, that He hears and answers prayer.
-He saves from sin and death all who come to Him through Jesus.
+We believe that He deeply concerned with affairs of each person, that He hears and answers prayer.
+He welcomes into his family all who willingly turn towards Him through Jesus.
 God’s plan is far greater than the personal salvation of those who chose Him.
 He is working to restore the world, and all of Creation, to an eternal state of wholeness, peace, and unity.

-We believe in Jesus Christ, God’s only begotten Son and the promised Messiah.
-He was conceived by the Spirit and born of the Virgin Mary, both fully God and fully human.
+We believe in Jesus Christ, God’s Son and the promised Messiah.
+He was conceived by the Spirit and born of the virgin, Mary, both fully God and fully human.
 Though he faced the test and temptation that we all face, He lived a sinless life, fully devoted to the Father.
 He came to proclaim and reveal the Kingdom of God – God’s rule and reign over all things, and He call us to do the same.
 He concerned himself with both the spiritual and the physical brokenness of humanity.
-We believe in His substitutionary atoning death, bodily resurrection, ascension into heaven, continual intercession for all who believe in Him, and His promise to one day return to earth.
+We believe in His atoning death, bodily resurrection, ascension into heaven, continual intercession for all who believe in Him, and His promise to one day return to earth.

 We believe in the Holy Spirit who indwells all whom believe in Jesus and is a seal guaranteeing their eternal inheritance.
-The Holy Spirit, in everything that he does, brings glory to the Son.
-He convicts, sanctifies, and empowers us for the work of ministry.
+The Holy Spirit, in everything that he does, brings glory to Jesus.
+He convicts, sanctifies, and empowers us to join God in his work of redemption.
 He is an abiding helper, teacher, and guide.

 We believe that there is one living and true God who is eternally existing in three persons: Father, Son, and Holy Spirit.
 Each person of the Trinity are equal in every divine perfection, and they execute distinct but harmonious roles in the work of creation, providence, and redemption.

-We believe that God, because of his great love for us, sent his Son, Jesus Christ, to die on our behalf.
-Anyone who repents and believes in Jesus will enjoy eternal life with God.
-Not only do we receive eternal life with God, but we immediately become a new creation in Jesus Christ, receive the Holy Spirit, and enter into fellowship with God.
+We believe that God, because of His great love for us, sent his Son, Jesus Christ, to die on our behalf.
+Anyone who turns towards Jesus and believes in Him will enjoy eternal life with God.
+Not only do we receive the promise of eternity with God, but we immediately become a new creation in Jesus Christ, receive the Holy Spirit, and enter into fellowship with God and His family.

 We believe in the universal Church, a living spiritual body of which Christ is the head and all believers are members.
 We are commanded by God to gather regularly as a local manifestation of the Church for fellowship, worship, acts of service, teaching, compassion, and confession.
-We believe that God has called the members of the local church to the primary task of sharing the Gospel of with a lost world.
+We believe that God has called the members of the local church to the primary task of making disciples – helping people to know and follow Jesus.

-We dream of one day seeing organic, Jesus-centered communities in every neighborhood of Knoxville.
+We dream of seeing organic, Jesus-centered communities in every neighborhood of Knoxville.